If you and others around you are going to grow in gospel fluency, you need consistent immersion in a gospel-speaking community.

 What if you took time at every meal—even very simple ones—to give thanks to God, praying not just at the beginning, but throughout the meal?
 Our family is trying to use our evening mealtimes more intentionally.
 We are presently rehearsing the Ten Commandments and going through the gospel with each one of them.
 We also have given each night a theme to guide what we do together at the meal.

-There is one meal specifically given by Jesus, to remember and proclaim the gospel—learn about that here.
+There is one Meal specifically given by Jesus, to remember and proclaim the gospel [Saturate members can learn more about that here].
 But for now, consider our normal, everyday meals: what if your friends, your family, your small group, or your missional community made it a point to make every single meal a remembrance and worship experience?
 What if you slowed down enough to remember Jesus at every meal?
-What if you savored every moment as an opportunity to praise God.
+What if you savored every moment as an opportunity to praise God?

 (Taken from Gospel Fluency by Jeff Vanderstelt, ©2017 Crossway.)